wp-plugins/exxica-social-marketing/README.txt

 6. Where to find the settings page.

 == Changelog ==
+= 1.1.6.2 =
+- Fixed an issue with channel name on Twitter in the overview.

 = 1.1.6.1 =
 - Fixed a timestamp issue in the en-US datepicker.
 - Fixed an internationalization issue with the datepicker.